-There are many greeting cards image the Seal, but I would like to introduce to you one of the most unique and meaningful Seal greeting cards by Seal popup card
+There are many greeting cards image the Seal, but I would like to introduce to you one of the most unique and meaningful Seal greeting cards by Seal pop up gift card.

 The seal is holding a birthday cake on its nose and is surrounded by balloons and colorful gift boxes.

 This gift will surprise both you and the recipient, please use the floating seal card to give to your friends, colleagues and relatives on their birthday, it really makes sense. means.